coreyar/linr-notes/README.md

 ### Current implentation
 This project is still under development.
 Musicbrainz is currently the only source used to pull information about searches but more sources will likely be implemented in the future.

-The current version requires an artist search that returns one result e.g. 'Greenday'.
 Please feel free to bug searches that result in errors so I can handle them appropriately.

 Thanks,
 -CR